15 Books Every Professional Woman Should Read in 2023

 - How Ruth Porat's sponsors at Morgan Stanley not only helped her grow but were also her ballast for coping with difficult personal and professional times

-- How Eileen Naughton recovered after losing her dream job, landing on her feet at Google, and open to a new leadership opportunity
+- How Eileen Naughton recovered after losing her dream job, landing on her feet at Google, and opening to a new leadership opportunity

 - How Julie Coates of Woolworth's Australia makes energy key to her professional success, with reserves for her "second shift" as wife and mother